zach-wahrer/mpv/README.md

 * MySQL

 ### Installing
-1. On your MySQL server, create a table called `mpv.
+1. On your MySQL server, create a table called `mpv`.
 Make sure `Collation` is set to `utf8_unicode_ci`.
 Create a user and give them access to it.

 2. Open `helpers.py` and change the `MYSQL_USER`, `MYSQL_ADDRESS` variables to your new username and server address.
 Do the same for `setup/db_setup.py`.